HybridDog/texture_noise/Readme.md

 * Investigation of limitations due to quantisation; are 8-bit textures sufficient for heightmaps with this algorithm or not?
 * If available, use Minetest's deflate in PNG decoding for performance
+* Check if modlib's PNG decoder (https://github.com/appgurueu/modlib/blob/master/minetest/png.lua) or the current png_loader are more suitable for `texture_noise`, e.g. which one is faster.
 * Test if png-lua works correctly with 16-bit images, i.e. does not quantize away stuff
 * Code cleanup and practical application
+* Add a simple tiling variant where it's just usual texture sampling with repetition
+* In NoiseStacked, use a different seed for each octave.
+Currently all use the same seed, which probably leads to artifacts near zero.